 This series consists of talks in the area of Superstring Theory.

 In this talk I will discuss the non-equilibrium response of Chern insulators .
 Focusing on the Haldane model, we study the dynamics induced by quantum quenches between topological and non-topological phases.
 A notable feature is that the Chern number, calculated for an infinite system, is unchanged under the dynamics following such a quench.
 However, in finite geometries, the initial and final Hamiltonians are distinguished by the presence or absence of edge modes.
-We study the edge excitations and describe their impact on the experimentally-observable edge currents and magnetization.

 It has become a platitute to say that black holes are fascinating objects—but they really are, in part because they challenge our understanding of the fundamental reversibility of physical processes.